Turing-Chu/binance-go/docs/IsolatedMarginStreamApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSapiV1UserDataStreamIsolatedPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateIsolatediMarginListenKeyRequest struct via the builder pattern

 ### Return type